 \section{Results and discussion}

 Performance of methods in this work were evaluated using 14 datasets.
-These correspond to two-class (3 datasets) and multi-class (11 datasets) classification tasks, and involve a wide range of features (from 14 to 20000).
+Table \ref{tbl:datasets} summarizes the relevant meta-data for each of 14 datasets used, which correspond to two-class (3 datasets) and multi-class (11 datasets) classification tasks, and involve a wide range of features (from 14 to 20000).
 Furthermore, these can be grouped in four sets: (i) synthetic dataset (\textit{Madelon}); (ii) general real-world classification tasks; (iii) handwritten digits classification; (iv) cancer-type classification.
-Table \ref{tbl:datasets} summarizes the relevant meta-data for each of 14 datasets used.